Awni00/abstract_transformer/iclr/YUpf.md

 > The proposed method has at least two separate important components: the representation of relational information, and the tying of key and query matrices.

-We appreciate your thoughtfulness and attention to detail.
+We appreciate your thoughtfulness and attention to detail here.

 First, we'd like to provide a couple points of clarification on weight-tying of key and query matrices:
 - Attention scores ($\alpha_{ij}$) are **computed identically** in both standard attention and relational attention, **without weight-tying** (i.e., $W_q^{attn} \neq W_k^{attn}$).
 The relations $r_{ij}$ are only present in relational attention, and this is where we sometimes experiment with weight-tying (i.e., $W_q^{rel} = W_k^{rel}$).